westoque/olex/README.md

 using just 1 JSON object.

 **Transferrable**
 It should be easy to transfer leads to and from different services providers.
-You can even capture data from a page and convert it to an OLEX formatted JSON and send it anywhere.
+You can even capture data from a page and convert it to an OLEX compliant JSON and send it anywhere.

 **Extensible**
 Extra fields could be added for different purposes, insurance, real estate, etc.

 ## The Specification